Programs : Brochure

-The Winter Term and fall courses partially fulfill the General Studies requirement in the area of Society or Civilization.
+The Winter Term and fall courses partially fulfill the Elon Core Curriculum requirement in the area of Society or Civilization.

-The WT course also satisfies the Experiential Learning Requirement for the General Studies requirement.
+The WT course also satisfies the Experiential Learning Requirement for the Elon Core Curriculum requirement.

 Grades count toward an Elon GPA.

 This course may not be taken on an audit or pass/fail basis.